Top 10 Vitamins for Energy and Tiredness

 4. Vitamin B1 (Thiamine)

 Thiamine was the first B vitamin ever discovered.
-It plays a key role in breaking down carbohydrates into energy your cells can use.
-Without enough thiamine, your body cannot efficiently convert carbs into fuel, leading to fatigue, muscle weakness, and poor concentration.
+It plays a key role in breaking down carbohydrates into energy that your cells can use.
+Without enough thiamine, your body cannot efficiently convert carbs into fuel, leading to fatigue, low energy, muscle weakness, and poor concentration.

 Thiamine is especially important for brain cells and nerve function.
 This is why thiamine deficiency (historically called beriberi) causes severe neurological symptoms along with exhaustion.